agrc/gis.utah.gov/_posts/2021-07-14-utah-sgid-statewide-roads-data-layer-updates-07142021.md

 - **Washington County:** Obtained roads data on 06/17/2021.
 Previous update was on 06/04/2021.
 - **Weber County:** Obtained roads data on 06/23/2021.
 Previous update was on 06/04/2021.

-Note: Data was received from Dagget and Wayne county but due to interanal processing snags it is not included in this update.
+Note: Data was received from Dagget and Wayne county but due to internal processing snags it is not included in this update.
 These counties will be included in next month's update.

 #### UDOT Route System